ibm-cloud-docs/mas-ms/ssp.md

 ### How to Reset a Database Account Password
 {: #how-to-reset-database-password}

-Follow the steps below to request a password reset for a Database Service or Database User account.
+Follow the steps below to request a password reset for a Database Service or Database User Account.

 1. Sign into the Self-Service Portal with your IBMid: